By Charles Carroll Goodwin in 1913

-The secret was that the mothers they kissed when they left home were American mothers, and as the differences among American mothers are the differences of environment, it did not require long for their sons to recognize that fact.
+The secret was that the mothers they kissed when they left home were American mothers.
+As the differences among American mothers are the differences in environment, it did not require long for their sons to recognize that fact.

 Many of the newcomers stopped on the seashore or in adjacent valleys, but I am not dealing with those today.
-It is the company which never rested by the sea or in the soft valleys, but hurried to the hills.
+The company never rested by the sea or in the peaceful valleys but hurried to the hills.
 For them, nothing would do but the native gold.
 The art of extracting it was simple and quickly learned.
 And when at night the clay’s proceeds were panned and cleaned and weighed, the miner held it before his eyes and invented the phrase: “That’s the stuff.”

-All recognized that they were living in a land that had no government, but they got together in the different camps and resolved that while there was no law, there should be order, and that every man should be secure in what was rightly his.
+All recognized that they were living in a land with no government, but they got together in the different camps and resolved that while there was no law, there should be order and that every man should be secure in what was rightly his.

 Some of those trials were most picturesque.
 Will Campbell was mining in a ravine a mile or two outside of Downieville [California].
 One morning three or four miners came to him where he was at work, and one said: ”Mister, did you back in the states study law?’

 Will replied that he did.
 Then it was explained to him that a big Pennsylvania Dutchman was trying to claim the ground that one of the boys owned, that a trial had been set for that afternoon, and they wanted Campbell to go to camp and try the case for them.
 Campbell replied, “All right, if one of you chaps will work my ground while I am gone, I will go.”
 This was agreed to, and Campbell went to the camp, tried, and won the case.
 He told me about it later, after he had become an eminent lawyer and judge.